Kvieta1990/ornl-pd/doc/_build/html/_sources/total_scattering/data_reduction/mts_doc.md

     The material definition here will go into the Mantid `SetSample` algorithm call.
 Refer to the documentation page [here](https://docs.mantidproject.org/nightly/algorithms/SetSample-v1.html).
 The `ChemicalFormula` value should follow the same format as the `Material` key for `Sample` and both of them are following the Mantid format (see the documentation [here](https://docs.mantidproject.org/nightly/concepts/Materials.html)).
 For the density specification, it can be given with either `NumberDensity` ($Å^{-3}$) or `MassDensity` ($g/cm^3$).

+    If the `ChemicalFormula` value is among one of the pre-defined values for standard containers (vanadium can or quartz tube), namely "V", "V1", "Si O2", or "Si1 O2", one can safely leave out the density key as the density has been defined internally in the MTS code base.

+- `GaugeVolume`

+    > Optional

+    > Form: A path string

+    The key is expecting a string that specifies the path to an XML file defining the gauge volume for the container.
+The defined gauge volume here refers to the region of the container that the neutron beam is shining on.
+It defines the integration volume (i.e., where the scattering events are happening) over which the numerical integration for the absorption calculation will be performed.
+Without the gauge volume definition, the integration volume would be assumed to be the same as the whole container volume.
+In the `General Aspects` section, there is a parameter `BeamHeight` with which one can define the beam size.
+The defined beam size will then internally define the gauge volume for the container.
+However, if the `GaugeVolume` key is provided for the container, it will take the priority over the beam size definition.

+    The Mantid algorithm `DefineGaugeVolume` is used here for the gauge volume definition and one can refer to the documentation page [here](https://docs.mantidproject.org/v4.0.0/algorithms/DefineGaugeVolume-v1.html) for more information.
+The XML file specified here defines the gauge volume geometry following the Mantid format.
+Detailed documentation about how to define geometric shape can be found [here](https://docs.mantidproject.org/nightly/concepts/HowToDefineGeometricShape.html).

+    As usual, the path specified here can be either a relative path (to the location where MTS will be running) or an absolute path.

 ## Normalization Section

 > Mandatory